alexbogomol/Asp.Net.Mvc.Recap/action.invoker.md

         protected virtual IActionInvoker CreateActionInvoker()
         {
-            // Controller supports asynchronous operations by default.
-            // Those factories can be customized in order to create an
-            // action invoker for each request.

             IAsyncActionInvokerFactory asyncActionInvokerFactory =
                 Resolver.GetService<IAsyncActionInvokerFactory>();

             if (asyncActionInvokerFactory != null)
             {
                 return asyncActionInvokerFactory.CreateInstance();
             }

-            // If async factory was not found - search for sync equivalents

             IActionInvokerFactory actionInvokerFactory =
                 Resolver.GetService<IActionInvokerFactory>();

             if (actionInvokerFactory != null)
             {
                 return actionInvokerFactory.CreateInstance();
             }

-            // Note that getting a service from the current cache
-            // will return the same instance for every request.

             return Resolver.GetService<IAsyncActionInvoker>()
                 ??
 Resolver.GetService<IActionInvoker>()